XDDz123/Chinese_WB_Dependency_Visualization/README.md

 <img src="https://github.com/user-attachments/assets/7e40fbe4-e433-4a62-a524-050983abb7d8" alt="drawing" width="80%"/>

 ## Acknowledgements
 This visualization interface generates dependency visualizations with the help of the [brat rapid annotation tool](https://brat.nlplab.org/).
 Portions of the html page (marked in code) and contents of the <b>/static</b> folder were sourced from the introduction page of the [universal dependencies website](https://universaldependencies.org/introduction.html).

+## Data Availability Statement
+A live demonstration of the visualization interface is available at [HERE](http://47.80.13.29/).
+The full dataset can be accessed via [Zenodo](https://doi.org/10.5281/zenodo.15287129).
+All derived resources are released under the \textbf{Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)} license, consistent with the licensing of the original Universal Dependencies Chinese treebank.